Summer Reading Program

 The Tulsa State Fair has partnered with the Tulsa City-County Libraries as a presenting sponsor for their Summer Reading Program.

 Summer Reading is an annual program that motivates and rewards young readers while also offering fun and educational programming.
 The Children's Summer Reading Program began in 1982, and the Teen Summer Reading Program in 1999.
 Each year the program has a new theme.
-The theme for 2015 children's program is "Every Hero Has A Story" and the tween/teen program theme is "Unmask!".
-They have also added an adult program this year called "Migrations".
+The theme for 2017 Summer Reading Program is "Build A Better World".

 Sign-ups for the Summer Reading Program began at all library locations in early May.
 Children and tween/teens were encouraged to stop by any library and pick up a reading log.
 The reading log is used to record the number of books read and visits made to the library throughout the summer.